userfront/guide/docs/guide/cohort.md

 ## Cohorts of users

-Before defining our cohorts, it’s a good idea to ask: “what change do we want to measure?”
+Before defining our cohorts, it's a good idea to ask: “what change do we want to measure?”
 Maybe we have a new service with ongoing product changes.
 Maybe we are changing how or where we talk about a project, or perhaps different users are joining at different times of the year, and that might be meaningful.
-If we’re changing how we interact with users, that’s important too.
+If we're changing how we interact with users, that's important too.
 For each type of change, we want to measure different things:

 ### Product changes